 - ‘From:’ field.
 This line should specify the sender’s email address and include your company domain so that users will know who they are hearing from.

 - The subject line and the preheader.
 Limit your subject line to 60-70 characters, personalize it, and link it with the preheader so that they will make sense together and provide additional information about email’s content.

 - Email structure.
 Make sure your email consists of three blocks: a header, a body, and a footer.
 The header should contain the company’s logo or menu bar.
 The body should be easy-to-scan and outline your key offers.
 The footer of your email should contain a distinct unsubscribe button, your key contact information, and clickable social media icons.

 - Call to action.
-Limit the number of the CTAs to no more than two and make sure the call to action looks like a button which urges the subscribers to take the targeted action, for example, buy your product or subscribe to your emails.
+Limit the number of the CTAs to no more than two and make sure the call to action ia a button that urges the subscribers to take the targeted action, for example, buy your product or subscribe to your emails.

 - Images.
-Pay attention to the images: they should have the alt text encoded in case the actual image fails to load.
-Remember its format — change it to .png and make its size under 200 KB so it could load faster.
+Pay attention to the images: they should have alt text encoded in case the actual image fails to load.
+Remember its format — change it to .png and make its size under 200 KB so it loads faster.

 Email audit step 2.
 Check the infrastructure

 Next up is the technical side of your email, including the following aspects: